 I mean, this is unambiguous.

-I like you to do us a favor.
+I'd like you to do us a favor.

 But there is very strong evidence that there was a quid pro quo here.

-It is a gross abuse of his oath to the nation uh and of his power as president of the United States.
+It is a gross abuse of his oath to the nation and of his power as president of the United States.

-He is coercing uh and I think actually extorting a foreign government to get involved in the U.S. political system to provide information.
+He is coercing and I think actually extorting a foreign government to get involved in the U.S. political system to provide information.

-And I think the key thing is you don't need a quid pro quo for it to be impeach an impeachable offense, but we have one here.
+And I think the key thing is you don't need a quid pro quo for it to be an impeachable offense, but we have one here.

 You read this transcript and it is there in black and white.

-People have analogized this kind of conversation to when you know a godfather would say, you know, I want you to do something.
+It's not explicit, but the context certainly suggests that people have analogized this kind of conversation to when, you know, a godfather would say, you know, I want you to do something.

 Everyone knows what is involved here.

-Everybody knows we don't need to know.
+We don't need to know.

 Anyway, news roundup information overload.

-No, it was about 14 seconds of a 33-minute call, and the president, you know, it was a congratulatory call.
+No, it was about 14 seconds of a 33-minute call.

 He's talking about election interference.